Written by Mark Bennett

 International Development Research Centre (IRDC)

-Applications normally close in the summer – see the IRDC website for more details.
+See the IRDC website for more details.

 The Government of Canada website features an interactive database of funding opportunities for international students.